githedgehog/dataplane/design-docs/src/mdbook/src/dataplane/tasks2/core-pinning.md

 # Core pinning

 > [!NOTE]
-> I think we can punt on this till the last minute!
+> I think we can punt on this until the last minute!